MichaIng/DietPi-Docs/docs/dietpi_sbc.md

     </table>
 </div>

 ## NanoPi Series (FriendlyARM)

 **FriendlyARM's next generation SBC** - One of the fastest ARM SBC (RK3399) on the market today, with 2x1.8GHz A72 cores and 4x1.4GHz A53 cores.
 One of the smallest RK3399 SBCs available, a great addition to your SBC lineup that provides next gen SBC performance.
-For more details visit [FriendlyARM.com](https://www.friendlyarm.com/) website.
+For more details visit the [FriendlyARM](https://www.friendlyarm.com/) website.

 ![NanoPi K2](assets/images/dietpi-nanopi-k2.jpg)